ExplicITConsulting/set-outlooksignatures.com/faq.en.md

 Set-OutlookSignatures, the Benefactor Circle add-on and the Outlook add-in are prepared for this since the end of 2023, when Microsoft made their first announcement about this.

 Unfortunately, the Graph API does not yet offer the same feature set as EWS.
 This affects the following features for mailboxes hosted in Exchange Online (and only in Exchange Online):
-- Setting the classic Outlook Web signature<br>The classic Outlook Web signature can only be seen when using Outlook Web on a browser in mobile view.
+- Setting the classic Outlook on the web signature<br>The classic Outlook on the web signature can only be seen when using Outlook on the web on a browser in mobile view.
 This only affects a vanishingly small number of users, the trend is downwards, and it is not yet clear if Microsoft will ever bring this feature to the Graph API.<br>Roaming signatures are not affected.
 Exchange on-prem is not affected.
-- Getting additional mailboxes from Outlook Web<br>This affects all editions of Outlook which are not the Classic Outlook for Windows - in other words: New Outlook for Windows, any Outlook for macOS, and running Set-OutlookSignatures on Linux.<br>It is very likely that Microsoft will update the Graph API to support this feature.
+- Getting additional mailboxes from Outlook on the web<br>This affects all editions of Outlook which are not the Classic Outlook on Windows - in other words: New Outlook on Windows, any Outlook on macOS, and running Set-OutlookSignatures on Linux.<br>It is very likely that Microsoft will update the Graph API to support this feature.
 The timeline is unknown.<br>Detecting automapped mailboxes is not affected.
 Exchange on-prem is not affected.

-## 41. Roaming signatures in Classic Outlook for Windows look different
+## 41. Roaming signatures in Classic Outlook on Windows look different
-When letting Classic Outlook for Windows sync roaming signatures itself, you very likely run into multiple problems.
+When letting Classic Outlook on Windows sync roaming signatures itself, you very likely run into multiple problems.

 The most disturbing one is that the encoding of characters within the signatures is wrong.

-Here is how you can test if the current patch level of Classic Outlook for Windows is affected:
+Here is how you can test if the current patch level of Classic Outlook on Windows is affected:
 1. Ensure that the system codepage of your Windows client is not set to UTF-8, but to a local codepage as Windows does per default (such as Windows-1252 in Western Europe).
 Setting the codepage to UTF-8 is possible, but it is still an optional beta feature.
-2. Ensure that Classic Outlook for Windows is configured to use roaming signatures.
+2. Ensure that Classic Outlook on Windows is configured to use roaming signatures.
-3. Create a new signature in Outlook Web (not in any other Outlook) with the following content:
+3. Create a new signature in Outlook on the web (not in any other Outlook) with the following content:

     ```
     Test signature with UTF-8 characters